 Gabriel B. over 5 years ago from McMinnville, OR

 "A life is not important except in the impact it has on other lives."

 SpringHawk T. over 5 years ago from Los Angeles

 I look forward to seeing the FBL billboards so that I can share them with my Adult Day Health Care participants.
 Here's to you for adding inspiration and joy to my daily commute!

-Kathy H. over 5 years ago from Bakersfield, California
+Kathy H. almost 6 years ago from Bakersfield, California

 This shows what a person can accomplish in spite of all odds.
 What an incredible and inspirational story.